 KURTIS: "Parks And Recreation" became a cult hit sitcom, and one of its stars, Retta, also became a cult hero to fans of the show.
 Last year, guest host Helen Hong asked her about her role on the show and her new book.

 HELEN HONG: So the title of your book called "So Close to Being The Poop Y'all Don't Even Know."
 Be honest, did you call it that just to watch interviewers squirm when they had to say it on the air?

 RETTA: Little bit, little bit.

 HONG: 'Cause you're not the one that actually has to say the title, right?
-Other people have to say it.
+The other people have to say it.

 HONG: What's the most creative any interviewer has come up with to say the title?